-Sysgaz opens up a whole new playing field for liquefied fuels serving industrial and trucking companies by enabling the transformation of multiple methane gas sources into Renewable LNG (R-LNG) and standard LNG.
+Sysgaz opens up a whole new playing field for liquefied fuels serving industrial and trucking companies by enabling the transformation of multiple methane gas sources into Renewable LNG (R-LNG).

 Beginning in 2009, Sysgaz started development of a new technology called the R-LNG Process with the goal of bundling its existing proprietary technologies with innovative processes to create an all-in-one solution, encompassing landfill gas production, upgrading and liquefaction systems within a single integrated plant.

 In order to leverage readily available biogas from landfills and anaerobic digesters in remote locations, our liquefaction plants are designed to be small enough to serve niche markets in these areas, yet flexible enough to use any mixture of methane gas sources.